-I had wanted to go to Spain for quite sometime.
+I had wanted to go to Spain for quite some time.
 Studying Latin America Spanish in college, we were only minimally exposed to the European side of the language, so for several of us this wasn’t only a vacation, but an educational exploration as well.
 Ah, who am I kidding….we wanted to knock the Running of the Bulls off of the travel list and this was the year to do it.

 With a layover in London, I wasn’t even concerned about my luggage not making it to Spain.
-Having traveled internationally quite a bit, including numerous lay-overs, I confidently over packed my large suitcase with several options of attire and more shoes than days I would be gone.
+Having traveled internationally quite a bit, including numerous layovers, I confidently over packed my large suitcase with several options of attire and more shoes than days I would be gone.

 The flight into London, however, was late, and as I ran from terminal to terminal, begging the guard to let me cut in line for security, a horrible thought ran through my mind….if I am running to catch this plane, how is my luggage, who can’t think or run for itself and probably has no idea of the consequences of being separated from me going to get on the plane to Spain?

 The project manager in me kicked in.
 An expert in risk mitigation: I’ll ask the flight attendant if they can confirm that it made it on the flight.
 If they can’t, I’ll ask them to confirm it will be on the next flight.
 I’ll confirm that the next flight will be later that evening.
-All this put me at ease and I dozed off for a little siesta before the decent into Barcelona.
+All this put me at ease and I dozed off for a little siesta before the descent into Barcelona.

 Hungry Hot and Weary

-|La Sagrada de Familia, one of Barcelona’s most famous sites.|
+La Sagrada de Familia, one of Barcelona’s most famous sites.

 I waited…..and my bag did not show.
-I knew there was a possibility that it may not have made it, but had already checked the arrivals and the next flight from Heathrow was in an hour.
+I knew there was a possibility that it may not have made it but had already checked the arrivals and the next flight from Heathrow was in an hour.
 My friends would just be getting in then, so I’d wait for the next flight and then go to the hotel.
 No time with my travel crew would be lost.

 I waited… and my bag did not show.
 Next flight…I waited…and my bag did not show.
 I noticed several others that had been in the baggage claim for some time now and a long line of people had begun standing in another line with airline staff handing out pieces of paper with claim numbers on them.
 I remained calm, but secretly dreaded this line and swore I would not need to get into it.
 But alas, third flight in from Heathrow…I waited…and my bag did not show.

 This was fine, a minor set back.
-Wow, wouldn’t this make a great story when I met my friends.
+Wow, wouldn’t this make a great story when I met my friends?
 I retrieved my claim ticket and confidently proceeded to find a cab, knowing I would awake in the morning to my bag being delivered to my hotel room.